ste-cartu/Numerical-Simulation-Laboratory/Exercise_11/README.md

 # Exercise 11

-This directory contains only the jupyter notebook
+This directory contains only the jupyter notebook.